nongiach/arm_now/README.md

 Ping me for any new writeups.

+## Where can we talk about arm_now or fuzzing/exploit/reverse?
+Go on freenode irc and "/join #arm_now cpu".

 ## How can I help ?

 I do this project as a hobby, if you find bugs report and I will fix, the code source is very small about 300 lines of python, don't be afraid to pull request.